sofiabsilva/100-days-of-code/log.md

 ### Day 90: July 29, 2018
 #### :mortar_board: Building

-**Today's Progress:** Started working on Day 11 of #JavaScript30.
-This one is to make a custom HTML video player interactive with javascript.
-I'm trying to come up with the solution by myself as well...
+**Today's Progress:** Started and completed the required tasks on Day 11 of #JavaScript30.
+With this one we're making a custom HTML video player interactive with javascript, I did it mostly all by myself, only got a bit stuck when math was needed, to update the width % of the porgress bar as the video was playing. https://codepen.io/Tubbie/full/bjaaYO

+There are a few noteworthy things I've learned on this one...
+-  Here, instead of using an if statement, we use && ..
+If mousedown is false nothing will happen.
+<code>progress.addEventListener('mousemove', (e) => mousedown && scrub(e));</code>

+- My code ended up very different than Wes'.
+The part that most differs is on the skip buttons, Wes Bos used a custom data attribute, and I think the code is cleaner that way, it was just not intuitive for me.
+Check [his solution] (https://github.com/sofiabsilva/learning-path/blob/master/JavaScript30/Day11/WesBosSolution.js).